Steve-Selite/AutoKernal/README.md

 # AutoKernal
 This is a trainnee's program
-## Package 'Test' is about the spider script of AutoKernal.
+***
+Script 'autokernel_pygithub.py' is the script to get the imformation of users who have starred the Project _AutoKernel_.